 In this case, your PC power monitor button indicates it’s on, but the monitor still won’t light up.

-If you try unplugging and plugging in the power cable, and the monitor still shows a black screen, then your PC monitor is the issue.
+If you try unplugging and plugging in the power cable and the monitor still shows a black screen, your PC monitor is the issue.

 Switch off the power outlet, disconnect your monitor, and replace it with another one.

 If the problem was with the previous monitor, using a new one should fix it.

 Do you’ve too many devices plugged into your computer?
 Maybe one of these is preventing the boot process.

 External devices like printers, external hard drives, mice, and other devices you may have connected could be in use, preventing the system from running as it should.

 - Unplug any external drives and USB devices from your PC.
 This includes thumb drives, external hard drives, and anything connected via USB.
 Leave the monitor and keyboard connected.

 - Switch the power supply back on, and see if the PC stops showing the black screen.

 - Once it turns on, connect your external devices.